Equipment and Rules

 Our program emphasizes fostering competition and representation at the community level.
 This means that smaller communities may participate in a modified, small-sided version of the game that is better suited to their community or program size, with fewer players.

-For our program this means our 10U play up to 5v5, our 12U play up to 8v8, and our Middle School and High School programs play up to 10v10 (Boys) or 12v12 (Girls).
-All rules are tailored to roster sizes ensuring games can take place between communities of various sizes.
+For our program this means our 10U play up to 5v5, our 12U play 6v6.
+All rules are tailored to the smaller of two opposing teams, ensuring games can take place between communities of various sizes.

 5v5 rules overview: 5 players per team with small open nets (creases but no goalies).
 No field area restrictions and played on small-sided fields.
 Games typically last 24-30 minutes.
 Best for 10U and introductory play.

 6v6 rules overview: 5 field players and 1 goalie per team with regular nets.
-No field area restrictions and mostly played on small-sided fields.
+No field area restrictions for field players and mostly played on small-sided fields.
 Games typically last 30-40 minutes.
 Best for 12U and older where rosters are less than 12.

 Although 10v10 (Boys) and 12v12 (Girls) rules may be introduced for larger rosters, our top priority is building community-based teams over using a particular rule set, so we don’t expect to use these formats for now.